jeehxnz/jeehxnz/README.md

 - 🎓 Computer Engineering student at Boston University (Concentration: Machine Learning)
 - 🔧 Experienced in building backend APIs, scalable full-stack apps, and AI-powered systems
 - 🌱 I thrive on learning new technologies and challenging myself with complex projects
-- 🌍 Interested in distributed systems, developer productivity tools, and applied AI

 ---